Asad0112/manage_collections_webflow_app/README.md

-# replace_text_webflow_app
+# manage_collections_webflow_app

-This App is used to validate the user first before installing the application to their site.
-Upon successful installation of the application, users can select the text in webflow designer that they want to replace with the custom text that this app provides.
+This App is used to read the collections of the multiple sites associated with the workspace.
+The list page of the application contains the Project collection details of the numerous attached sites.

 # Steps to Install